 Unless you have a single-page website, however, it is almost impossible to manually check that all of the links on your site are working correctly all of the time.
 Fortunately, there are plugins that can do this job for you automatically.

-(Broken Link Checker plugin)
+(Broken Link Checker link management plugin for WordPress)

 Broken Link Checker is an essential WordPress maintenance plugin that will monitor your site for broken links and notify you if any links errors are detected.